 - Regulations and major policies currently under development, - Reviews of existing regulations and major policies, and - Rules and major policymakings completed or canceled since the last agenda.

 Definitions:

-"E-Agenda," "online regulatory agenda," and "semiannual regulatory agenda" all refer to the same comprehensive collection of information that used to be published in the Federal Register, but which now will only be available through an online database and will not be published in the Federal Register.
+"E-Agenda," "online regulatory agenda," and "semiannual regulatory agenda" all refer to the same comprehensive collection of information that used to be published in the Federal Register, but which now are only available through an online database.